PrismLauncher/prismlauncher.org/src/content/docs/wiki/overview/troubleshooting.md

 ## MinecraftForge on Linux distributions that use zlib-ng

-Some Linux distributions like CachyOS and Fedora use zlib-ng instead of classic zlib, which is [incompatible with MinecraftForge installers](https://github.com/zlib-ng/zlib-ng/issues/1827).
+Got an error like `Processor failed, invalid outputs:`?
+This is because some Linux distributions like CachyOS and Fedora use zlib-ng instead of classic zlib, which is [incompatible with MinecraftForge installers](https://github.com/zlib-ng/zlib-ng/issues/1827).
 To fix this, add `-Dforgewrapper.skipHashCheck=true` in Edit > Settings > Java > Java arguments.

 Alternatively, you can switch to classic zlib.
 For CachyOS, the necessary command to do so is: